rrajesh0205/blog/README.md

 2. Create

 The default page opens up to the home.
-In case a post needs to be
+In case a post needs to be modified, click on the Edit Button

 To create a new post, Click on Create to redirect to create page.